ArakelTheDragon/Library_Other/README.md

 15. ESP8266_LCD
 The project works, display address is 0x27, 16x2 LCD, after many attempts I finally managed to get it to work, VCC to Vin(5V), SDA to D4, SCL D3

+16. ESP8266_LCD_WebServer After getting the LCD to work, we made a web server that sends the info to the LCD.
+The LCD has 32 chars max, the server is set to 32 chars now.
+In the zip folder from the GitHub link you will find the ESP8266 project for setting up the LCD and the LCD with WebServer.